 Polycyclic Aromatic Hydrocarbons are often found naturally in the environment, but are also man-made.
 They can enter the air through the incomplete combustion of fuels and garbage.
-They are a concern because of their persistence in the atmosphere.
-Because they don't burn completely, they can stay in the environment for long periods of time.
-Table 15 lists the correlation coefficient values for each of the PAH compounds that were detected in greater than 90% of the samples taken in each of the years from 2008 through 2013, as well as the MQO Core analyte that did not meet the 90% detection criterion [Benzo(a)pyrene].
-Most of the compounds show a negative correlation with the $PM{10}$ values.
+They are a concern because of their persistence in the environment.
+Table 15 lists the correlation coefficient values for each of the PAH compounds that had a detection rate of 90% or greater in at least five of the seven years samples were taken (from 2008 through 2014).
+In addition, the MQO Core analyte that did not meet the 90% detection criterion [Benzo(a)pyrene] is included.
+All of the compounds show little to no correlation with the $PM{10}$ values.
 This is reasonable, since $PM{10}$ is largely from geologic sources.

 This particular set of compounds did tend to trend better with the fine particulate matter concentrations.
-Most compounds showed positive correlations with the $PM{2.5}$ concentrations, with the lowest positive value being 0.009 for naphthalene.
-The strongest correlation between the PAH and $PM{2.5}$ concentrations was seen with benzo(g,h,i)perylene.
-A correlation coefficient of 0.862 was obtained for this compound.
-Overall, the PAHs appear to correlate with the $PM{2.5}$ concentrations.
+All compounds showed positive correlations with the PM2.5 concentrations, with the lowest positive value being 0.04 for fluorene.
+The strongest correlation between the PAH and PM2.5 concentrations was seen with Benzo (g,h,i) perylene.
+A correlation coefficient of 0.81 was obtained for this compound.
+Overall, the annual average PAH concentrations appear to correlate more with the annual average PM2.5 concentrations.
 PAHs can exist in liquid or solid phases, so their positive relationship with the smallest diameter particles, which develop from gaseous condensation, is easily explained.
-PAHs and $PM{2.5}$ are also both direct combustion products.
-The compounds with correlation coefficient values greater than 0.7 are graphed in Figure 57.
+PAHs and PM2.5 are also both direct combustion products.
+The compounds with correlation coefficient values that are greater than 0.7 are graphed in Figure 56.